What are the rules of matching? Are there any?

-Pattern is your sartorial friend.
+But you don’t have to be afraid of combining pattern either.
+Pattern can be your “sartorial friend”.
 Adding an item that has a pattern with multiple colors allows you to connect the other two items.
+Easy, right?

-For example, a shirt with tan and blue connects a navy jacket and tan chinos.
+For example, a shirt with tan and blue connects a navy blazer and tan slacks.
 Or a necklace that has red connects your red shoes to your grey dress.

 The concept of complementary – not exact – matching is an important skill.
 It’s when you allow clothing pieces to build each other up to create a higher level look.
-In this concept, you only need one color found in item A to match one color found in item B.
+In this concept, you only need one color found in item #1 to match one color found in item #2.

-Line direction should match.
-This means linear lines – like stripes or geometric blocks go with the same.
-Curves lines, like paisley, or circles and small rounded motives go with same.
+Here is your next matching rule: Line direction should match.
+This means linear lines – like stripes or geometric blocks go with stripes and geometric shapes.
+Curved lines; like paisley, or circles and small rounded motives go with same.

 An example would be a small check suit, micro check blouse, and bold check shoe.
 Keep your pattern on pattern colors more muted can help as well.

-- A silk scarf does not belong with a country tweed jacket.
+- A high sheen silk scarf is incongruous with a country tweed jacket.

-- A glittery silk blouse not with a corduroy skirt.
+- A glittery or sparkly silk blouse is out of place with a corduroy skirt or pants.

-- A textural nubby knit sweater does not pair with a smooth weave lustrous suit.
+- A nubby big knit sweater does not pair as well with a smooth weave lustrous suit.

 - Heavier weight fabrics should only be worn one at a time.
-Example, avoid wearing a denim jacket with denim jeans unless the colors or wash are different,
+Example, try not to wear a denim or cord jacket with the same bottoms.

-- Consider the “weight” of the garment appearance – an example sundresses and combat boots could be considered a disconnect. (or too youthful)
+- Consider the “weight” of the garment appearance – despite Pintrest images, a sundress and combat boots should be considered a disconnect. (or too youthful)

-Metals should match – such as silver with silver, gold with gold if possible.
+Metals should be considered as your finishing touch.
+Coordinate silver with silver, gold with gold if possible.
 Earrings and necklace.
-Her watch if possible.
-I wear a two tone watch for this reason.
-Wedding rings and metal frame glasses not included.
+I most often wear a two tone watch for this reason – it goes either way.
+Of course wedding rings and metal frame glasses are not included in this suggestion, but it is nice to consider your personal coloring when the original purchase is made.

-Call me.
-I created Style of Success for (real) Women because I am passionate about helping YOU look and feel terrific!
+How does all this read to you?
+Little confusing?
+If so, please know I created Style of Success for real, everyday women because I am passionate about helping YOU look and feel terrific!

 Together we will discover: